• Springtime Calligraphy Medallion Tutorial

 Springtime Calligraphy Medallion Tutorial | The Postman's Knock

-To make this tutorial, I’m using the template from the Birds & Botanicals Calligraphy Medallion Worksheet.
+To make this tutorial, I’m using the template from the Birds & Botanicals Calligraphy Medallions Worksheet and the Dancing Pen Calligraphy Medallions Worksheet.

 Springtime Calligraphy Medallion Tutorial | The Postman's Knock

-Now, get out a dip pen fitted with your favorite nib and the ink of your choice!
-In this step, you’ll use your dip pen to draw four eggs.
-To make the first egg, start by placing your nib very close — but not quite on — the center of the guidelines.
+Now, grab your pen and ink to draw four eggs in the center of the medallion.
+To make the first egg, start by placing your nib very close to where all the guidelines meet in the center.
 Push your pen up, curving to the left, to make the left side of the egg.
-Once your pen reaches the small circle guideline, pull your pen down with a right curve to make the right side of the egg!
+Once your pen reaches the small circle guideline, pull your pen down with a right curve to make the right side of the egg.
 Repeat this three more times.

 Springtime Calligraphy Medallion Tutorial | The Postman's Knock

-I am using iron gall ink, a Brause EF66 nib, and an RPB oblique to draw this calligraphy medallion.
-(The paper is 32# laserjet.)
+I am using iron gall ink, a Brause EF66 nib, and an oblique pen to draw this calligraphy medallion.
+Don’t forget your stroke contrast: downstrokes should be thick, and upstrokes should be thin.

 Springtime Calligraphy Medallion Tutorial | The Postman's Knock

-Next, use your dip pen to draw a simple left-leaning tulip at the end of a stem line.
+Next, draw a simple left-leaning tulip at the end of a stem line.
 To draw a tulip, you’ll start with a teardrop shape, then flank that shape with two additional teardrop shapes.
-You can then draw a half circle at the top of the flower to visually tie it together!
+You can then draw a half circle at the top of the flower to visually tie it together.

 Springtime Calligraphy Medallion Tutorial | The Postman's Knock

-(If my written instructions are confusing, don’t worry about it!
-Just echo what you see in the pictures.)
+If my written instructions are confusing, don’t worry about it!
+Just echo what you see in these photos.

 Continue drawing tulips until each stem has a flower.